jabue2/Cyber_Security_Project/README.md

   - `samplesshd-cb-patched.c`: The patched server code that prevents the bypass.
   - `CMakeLists.txt`: The build configuration file for the server examples.
 - **`/docs`**: Contains the project documentation.
-  - `Cybersecurity_Jan_Henrik.pdf`: The detailed final project report.
+  - `Cybersecurity_Report.pdf`: The detailed final project report.
   - `Cybersecurity_Project_Proposal.pdf`: The initial project proposal.
 - **`/presentation`**: Contains the project presentation and a video demonstration.
-  - `Presentation.pdf`: The project presentation slides.
+  - `Cybersecurity_Presentation.pdf`: The project presentation slides.
   - `Demo.mp4`: A video demonstrating the multi-stage attack.

 ## Setting Up the Vulnerable Server